MagsOrton/json-transformation-logicapp/README.md

 ![](docs/media/2022-01-12-16-38-44.png)

-and validate the value in the run history after triggering the URL in the  test.http file
+and inspect the value in the run history after triggering the URL in the "test.http" file

 ![](docs/media/2022-01-12-16-39-42.png)

-now let's select just a single parameter in a new compose action again and validate the value in the run history after triggering the URL in the  test.http file
+now let's select just a single parameter in a new compose action again and validate the value in the run history after triggering the URL in the "test.http" file

 ![](docs/media/2022-01-12-16-44-58.png)